 Rummy Card Game

-Rummy is a popular card game that focuses on matching cards of the same rank, sequence, and suit.
+Rummy is a popular card game focusing on matching cards of the same rank, sequence, and suit.
 The primary objective is to build melds, which can be either sets (three or four of a kind but different suits) or runs (three or more consecutive cards of the same suit).
-To win in the game, you must make calculated decisions, apply strategy, and plan your moves in advance.
+To win in the game, you must make calculated decisions, apply strategy, and plan your moves.

 How to Play